allenphilip93/allenphilip93.github.io/_posts/2024-05-28-understanding-llms-part-2.md

 The limitations of previous word tokenization techniques paved the way for one of the most popular technique called Word Embeddings which rose to fame with the `word2vec` and `GloVe`.
 These techniques represented words as dense vectors in a continuous vector space which solved the problem of higher dimensionality prevalent in the one-hot encoding techniques.

-This is quite incredible because imagine with word embeddings the machine can do arithmetics on words like [king - man + woman = queen](- These techniques represented words as dense vectors in a continuous vector space.) !!!
+This is quite incredible because imagine with word embeddings the machine can do arithmetics on words like `king - man + woman = queen` (These techniques represented words as dense vectors in a continuous vector space).

 Curious to try it out yourself, you can use the snipped below:

 ```python
 from gensim.models import Word2Vec